microsoftgraph/msgraph-sdk-javascript/changelogs/v3-upgrade-guide.md

 ## Deprecation

-### Deprecating ImplicitMSALAuthenticationProvider
+### Deprecating `ImplicitMSALAuthenticationProvider`
-* Use of ImplicitMSALAuthenticationProvider, that is,using the implicit authorization flow is not recommended any more.
+* Use of `ImplicitMSALAuthenticationProvider`, that is,using the implicit authorization flow is not recommended any more.
+[OAuth 2.0 Implicit Grant](https://oauth.net/2/grant-types/implicit/).
-* Use the TokenCredentialAuthenticationProvider with azure/identity library or a CustomAuthenticationProvider with an auth library of your choice instead.
+* Alternatives to `ImplicitMSALAuthenticationProvider` - TokenCredentialAuthenticationProvider with azure/identity library or a CustomAuthenticationProvider with an auth library of your choice.